JorgeAGomez/terminalCommands/README.md

 *Clears your terminal*

 ##### alias ss='magick montage *.png -geometry 512x800+4+4 mr_screenshot.jpg'
-*In order to use this commands you need to makes sure to install `imagemagick`. ( https://imagemagick.org/script/import.php ).
+*In order to use this commands you need to install `imagemagick`. ( https://imagemagick.org/script/import.php ).
 I currently have a default size for the screenshot images ( 512x800 ) but feel free to adjust these values to match your needs.*

 ##### alias ..='cd ..'
 *Move back one directory with `..`.*